kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_QuickStart.md

 ### Code the Video Player Application

+>Note: to change log level use `PlayKitManager` log level property.

 You're now ready to code the video player application using the following options.

 **Declare a Player Variable**